 All over the New Testament, we hear how the death of Jesus was an atonement for our sins, covering the debt that humans owe God for contributing to all the evil and death in the world.
 The New Testament also talks about the atonement of Jesus Christ as a purification.
 Like the blood of the animal sacrifices, it is now Christ's blood that washes away all of the damage and side-effects of sin, purifying and sanctifying the world.

 The story doesn't end there, though.
 Because Jesus was able to conquer death and rise from the dead, Christ made Himself the perfect sacrifice who now continually offers Himself to anyone who needs Him.
 Because Christ became the perfect sacrifice, the ritual of animal sacrifice was no longer required.

 This was an imperfect sacrifice that Christ would later replace.

 Like Jesus, who was lowered down into the grave and rose again anew, Christians are lowered down into the water and rise up out of it a new person.
 In this way, baptism connects us with the death, burial, and resurrection of Jesus.
 The second ritual that Christ instituted is the Lord's supper, a reenactment of Jesus's last supper, which allows Christians to remember the sacrifice that Jesus made on their behalf.

 Thanks to atonement in Christianity and the rituals that connect us to it, we are able to have our debts forgiven and walk in newness with God.

 Continue Your Learning Journey

 What is the Torah?
-Read on to learn more about these first five books of the Bible and the message behind the stories they present.
+Read on to learn more about the first five books of the Hebrew Bible and their foundational message.

 Tim Mackie & Aeron Sullivan